nir/jupylet/docs/programmers_reference_guide/graphics.rst

         circle.x = x
         circle.y = y

-The function begins with the special decorator ``@app.event``.
-This decorator makes sure our function is recorgnized as the handler for the `mouse_position_event`.
+The function begins with the special decorator :func:`@app.event <jupylet.app.App.event>`.
+This decorator makes sure our function is recorgnized as the handler for the :func:`~jupylet.app.App.mouse_position_event`.
 The function itself is pretty simple.
 It just sets the position of the alien sprite and the yellow circle sprite behind it to that of the mouse cursor.

 Here is a more complicated hander.
 The spaceship keyboard handler: